dromation/study/README.md

-# study
+# TESTING REPOSITORY for datatables

-Programs for study
+Here you can test your tables